OOFy-OOF/Arduino-Dial-Input-over-Serial/README.md

 # Arduino-Dial-Input-over-Serial
 Code for a simple scrolling input method using potentiometer and a few buttons.
-Given that Arduino UNO cannot communicate with PC as an HID device unless the user decides to flash custom firmware, I have decided to make an implementation based on reading serial output instead.
+Given that the Arduino UNO R3 I am using cannot communicate with PC as an HID device unless the user decides to flash custom firmware, I have decided to make an implementation based on reading the serial output instead.

+The switches used in my example are Omron B3WNs and the potentiometer is a common 10k ohm one (306E).

 <img width="696" height="453" alt="image" src="https://github.com/user-attachments/assets/3c154c02-0140-45f7-8d87-53a98468e5f9" />